John M Nelson Conservancy

 We invite you to check the current weather conditions in real time by using the Weather Underground app on your smart phone or go to www.wunderground.com on your computer.
 Our station’s designation is “KCACAMPN10”.

-The Camp Nelson RV Park is open.
+The Camp Nelson RV Park is open, weather permitting, and usually until too much snow is on the ground.
 If you have friends or relatives that enjoy RVing/camping, invite them to make their reservations for the upcoming months.
 Call 559.542.2471 for information.

 Chapter Eight; Nellie Marshall, Les Bailey and Cedar Slope.